 where:

-EW = estimated withdrawal for the basic metered delivery point for the gas day;
+EW = estimated withdrawal for the non-daily metered delivery point for the gas day;

 NSL = net section load for the gas day; and

-AF = apportionment factor for the basic metered delivery point for the gas day.
+AF = apportionment factor for the non-daily metered delivery point for the gas day.

-Total of estimated withdrawals
+Total of Estimated Withdrawals

-By 11.00 am on gas day +1, AEMO must calculate, for each User in a network section, the total of the estimated withdrawals for the gas day for each of that User’s basic metered delivery points within that network section.
+By 11.00 am on gas day +1, AEMO must calculate, for each User in a network section, the total of the estimated withdrawals for the gas day for each of that User’s non-daily metered delivery points within that network section.

-User’s percentage and share of net section load
+User’s Percentage and Share of Net Section Load

 By 11.00 am on gas day +1, AEMO must calculate, for each User in a network section:

-that User’s percentage share of the net section load for the gas day (“apportionment percentage”); and
+that User’s percentage share of the net section load for the gas day (apportionment percentage); and

 that User's share of the net section load for the gas day (in MJ).